rmickey42/Riffit/README.md

-# CS 546 Final Project: RiffIt
+# RiffIt

+A site for musicians to share snippets of their ideas.

 ### Authors
 Ryan Mickey, Anthony Rizzuto, Alan Atrach, Evan Kupsch